dair-ai/Prompt-Engineering-Guide/README.md

 - [Best 100+ Stable Diffusion Prompts](https://mpost.io/best-100-stable-diffusion-prompts-the-most-beautiful-ai-text-to-image-prompts/)
 - [Notes for Prompt Engineering by sw-yx](https://github.com/sw-yx/ai-notes)

-# Lecture
+# Lecture + Tutorial
 Full tutorial and lecture coming soon!
+If you would like to sponsor this open initiative reach out on [Twitter](https://twitter.com/omarsar0) or at ellfae@gmail.com.

 ---
 Feel free to open a PR if you think something is missing here.
 Always welcome feedback and suggestions.